-Financial statements are published on the company's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
-The maintenance and integrity of the company's website is the responsibility of the Directors.
-The Directors' responsibility also extends to the ongoing integrity of the financial statements contained therein.
+Financial statements are published on the charity's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
+The maintenance and integrity of the charity's website is the responsibility of the Trustees.
+The Trustees' responsibility also extends to the ongoing integrity of the financial statements contained therein.

-All of the current Directors have taken all the steps that they ought to have taken to make themselves aware of any information needed by the company's auditors for the purposes of their audit and to establish that the auditors are aware of that information.
-The Directors are not aware of any relevant audit information of which the auditors are unaware.
+All of the current Trustees have taken all the steps that they ought to have taken to make themselves aware of any information needed by the company's auditors for the purposes of their audit and to establish that the auditors are aware of that information.
+The Trustees are not aware of any relevant audit information of which the auditors are unaware.